-Using the theme home, the artists encourage Museum visitors to explore how home shapes identity, a sense of belonging, and responsibility toward others.
-This gallery exhibition asks the visitors “What is the definition of home to you?” and “What makes your home special?”
+This exhibit is the seventh annual international friendship project by the Art Thinking Project of TUAD.
 In this gallery exhibition, located next to the Museum’s Japanese House exhibit, an authentic 100-year old house from Kyoto, Japan, the artworks share the ideas of today’s multifaceted youth culture of Japan, and demonstrate each individual’s thoughts and narratives.

-The Art Thinking project (芸術思考) is the concept research project that aims to bring use of arts as a fundamental tool in daily life practice, as well as non-art discipline learning in Japan.
-The project leader, Ms. Ariga, and her team of students demonstrate this by developing this exhibit and program and by creating a space for community building, both local and international.
-Artists in this show are students from the Tohoku region of Japan, where many of them witnessed and experienced the loss of homes and hometowns during the earthquake and tsunami of 2011.
-Through the art, these students search for the meaning of home and welcome Museum visitors to share ideas.
+The Art Thinking project (芸術思考) is a concept research project that aims to make use of arts in daily life practice, as well as in non-art learning in Japan.
+The project leader, Ms. Minatsu Ariga, and her team of students demonstrate this by developing this exhibit and program and by creating a space for community building, both local and international.
+Tohoku in Japan is the region which experienced the disasters of earthquake, tsunami, and nuclear meltdown in March 11, 2011.
+This collaborative project started in 2012 and has become the annual art gallery show and program at Boston Children’s Museum every March.

-Special thanks to Ms. Minatsu Ariga and her Art Thinking/Art in Life team as well as their friend artists!
+Special thanks to Ms. Minatsu Ariga and her Art Thinking/Art in Life team, as well as their artist friends, for sharing their work!